 Figure 1: Forehead Contouring

-Procedure 1: Forehead contouring procedure that involves implant at the mid-forehead area to improve the curve of the forehead profile.
-There are options for implant materials: Injectable material, fat graft, or permanent implants.
+Procedure Type 1: This forehead contouring procedure uses an implant in the mid-forehead area to improve the curve of the forehead.
+Options for implant materials include: Injectable material, fat graft or permanent implants.

-Procedure 2: Forehead contouring procedure that involves bone shaving above the eye area or brow bossing, and the frontal sinus area by using contouring bur.
+Procedure Type 2: This forehead contouring procedure involves shaving the bone above the eye area and frontal sinus area by using contouring bur.
 The bone can be reduced by approximately 3-5 mm.
-The incision is on the scalp behind the hairline.
+The incision is on the scalp behind the hairline and isn’t visible.

-To enhance femininity and reduce the masculinity of the facial features, forehead shaving or forehead contouring type III and brow bone shaving are the most critical procedures for the upper part of your face.
+To enhance femininity and reduce the masculinity of the upper facial features, forehead feminisation is a critical procedure.
 There are many differences between men's and women's foreheads.
 First is brow bossing, or a ridge of bone at the eyebrow level consisting of a frontal sinus which is in the middle and orbital rims above the eyes.
-Male foreheads are often sloped slightly backward, also known as Samurai's forehead.
-The expression of the masculine forehead can always make one look harsh or "angry."
-In this procedure, the surgeon shaves the frontal sinus and orbital eye rims to reduce and adjust the forehead bone for a smooth and balanced appearance.
+Male foreheads are often sloped slightly backward.
+The expression of the masculine forehead can often make one look harsh or angry.
+In forehead feminisation the forehead is feminised for a smooth and balanced appearance.

 Picture 1.
 Shows differentiation between male and female foreheads